mzjaworski/approx/README.md

-Tool used for approximation of n-variable mix-type integrals.
+A simple tool written in C++20 used for approximation of n-variable mix-type integrals.